sriram0328/AIStoryGenerator/README.md

 ## 📧 Contact

-For any inquiries or feedback, please reach out to [Haarthi Vallabhaneni](haarthivallabhaneni13@gmail.com).
+For any inquiries or feedback, please reach out to [Sriram Ramanadham](sriramramanadham355@gmail.com).